LcfherShell/SuperNano/README.md

 ## Conclusion
 `SuperNano` is a console-based text editor designed to make it easy to manage files and directories directly from the command line.
 It offers powerful tools for users working in a text-based environment.

 If you have any questions or need further assistance with the implementation, feel free to contact the developer or check out any additional documentation that may be available.
-[Email Support] (mailto:alfiandecker2@gmail.com,ramstungga2@gmail.com)
+[Email Support](mailto:alfiandecker2@gmail.com,ramstungga2@gmail.com)